agurwicz/scripts/README.md

 # Scripts

 Bash and batch scripts used in my day to day.
+Special thanks and appropriate credits go to [Lance Endres](https://github.com/lendres) for organizing an [initial version of the Python scripts for Windows](https://github.com/lendres/Python-Scripts).

 Add the source directory ([`src/linux`](src/linux) or [`src/windows`](src/windows)) to `$PATH` for access from anywhere.